 I’ve realized that the idea of normal pre-COVID-19, is irrelevant these days.
 In fact, a lot of things that were considered normal are irrelevant right now.

 You know, I locked myself in a week prior to the nationwide lockdown.
 So, by the second week of the official lockdown, I noticed that I was video calling people the whole day.
 I was missing family and friends more than ever.
 I was also cooking and drinking a lot more, don’t judge.
 I couldn’t get myself to work— every time I sat in front of the computer to write or edit, I wondered, why bother working if the world is ending anyway.
 In hindsight, it was funny and silly.
 Week three came, I was already getting tired of watching Netflix, how many series/movies can one watch anyway?
 Turns out a lot.
 I don’t even remember what I’ve watched and not, but if you’re looking for something new to watch, try watching Miracle in Cell No. 7.
 It’s a beautiful Turkish movie.
-I need to mention that by week three, a friend of mine who was quarantined in Gurgaon, came to stay with me for the duration of the lockdown.
+I need to mention that by week three, an expat friend of mine who was quarantined in Gurgaon, came to stay with me for the duration of the lockdown.
 I was relieved.
 Since then, we’ve whipped out a lot of new recipes, tried making rotis and failed miserably, and tried our hands at gardening too— my newly planted tomatoes are fighting for their lives.

 After week three, everything seemed fuzzy, honestly, I don’t even know what week we are in anymore.
 There are a few things I’ve learned: 1.
 I am a terrible roti maker.
 2. Making butter chicken isn’t easy.
 3. Do not trust shady alcohol vendors.
 4. Politeness and kindness can go a long way.
 5. No matter how much you hate schedules, they are important.
 6. The definition of a productive day pre-pandemic, will not be the same during the pandemic.
 So, it helps to be a little easy on ourselves.